USDT Frozen by Tether in Tron (TRC-20) Wallets

-If Tether is served with an order signed by a judge to seized the USDT, it might freeze the associated USDT and reissued the USDT to a wallet maintained by a federal law enforcement agency in the United States as part of the civil asset forfeiture process.
+If Tether Limited Inc. (Tether) is served with an order signed by a judge to seized the USDT, it might “burn” and then reissue an equivalent amount of USDT tokens to a wallet controlled by a federal law enforcement agency in the United States as part of the civil asset forfeiture process.

 After the USDT is frozen or seized, the owner of the restricted USDT might be told by the Tether Support Team to contact the lead federal agent assigned to the case.
-Sometimes, Tether will ask the USDT owner to contact the lead agent investigating the case, usually by providing an email address.
+Sometimes, Tether will ask the USDT owner to contact the lead agent investigating the case, usually by providing an email address such as SCC.Seizure@dea.gov.

 Tether works with authorities in the United States to freeze USDT involved in fraudulent schemes money laundering or drug trafficking operations.
 Tether has worked with all of the federal agencies in the United States that seize USDT including the DEA, FBI, Secret Service (USSS) and Customs and Border Protection (CBP).